Warcraft III: Reign of Chaos: Special editions

 Upon release, Blizzard made Warcraft III available with four different box arts, one for each faction, in a limited edition.
 In addition to the regular game, a limited Collector's Edition Warcraft III bundle containing a Warcraft III cinematic DVD, including behind-the-scenes features and the cinematics of all prior Warcraft games; a Collector's Edition Soundtrack; a Collector's Edition instruction manual; The Art of Warcraft book; and lithographic prints was released.
 Blizzard also released the Warcraft Battle Chest, which contains Reign of Chaos bundled with The Frozen Throne in one box.
 Another version, the Exclusive Gift Set, came bundled with the cinematic DVD, official BradyGames strategy guide, and Warcraft II: Battle.net Edition.

 Warcraft III: Reforged

 At BlizzCon 2018 on November 2, 2018, Blizzard announced a remaster of both Warcraft III and its expansion The Frozen Throne entitled Warcraft III: Reforged featuring remodeled characters and graphics with a prospective release in 2020.
 It was released on January 28, 2020.
-Many promised features and updates were not included in the January 28, 2020 release of Reforged, leading to mixed reception from critics and negative reception from fans, resulting in Blizzard offering refunds.
+Many promised features and updates were not initially included, and several controversial changes were also made to the game even for players who did not purchase Reforged.
+This led to mixed reception from critics and negative reception from fans, resulting in Blizzard offering refunds.
 The release of Warcraft III: Reforged resulted in the termination of the original titles Warcraft III and its expansion The Frozen Throne being supported any further.